Chinese New Year

 Chinese Zodiac SignsChinese Zodiac Signs

 Look again at the listing of animals!
-They always come in the same order, so 2021 was the year of the ox, 2022 the year of the tiger and 2023 the year of the rabbit and 2024 is the Year of the Dragon.
+They always come in the same order, so 2024 was the year of the dragon and 2025 was the year of the snake, thus 2026 is the year of the horse!

 Lunar New Year Wishes